nimakarimipour/Diagnoser/README.md

 2. [Customized NullAway](https://github.com/nimakarimipour/NullAway): A special version of `NullAway` with suggested fixes capability.
 It needs to be on `autofix` branch to have all the fix suggestions features available.

 ### Installation
-`AutoFixer` is delivered via gradle plugin, and all those dependencies will be managed by gradle, However, In this repo, `AutoFixer` is provided via a `jar` file where all dependenceis related to `AnnotationInjector` is already handled.
+`AutoFixer` is delivered via a gradle plugin, and all those dependencies will be managed by gradle, However, In this repo, `AutoFixer` is provided via a `jar` file where all dependenceis related to `AnnotationInjector` are already handled.
 To install the customized version of `NullAway` in `maven local` repository, please follow the instructions below:
 ```
 git clone https://github.com/nimakarimipour/NullAway